microsoft/CopilotStudioSamples/SharePointSSOComponent/SETUP.md

 <br/>

-5. Open a new terminal in VS Code and navigate to the solution folder (the SharePointSSOComponent folder).
+5. after populating properties in elements.xml, or if you left elements.xml untouched and plan to run Configure-MCSForSite.ps1 after building and deploying the component, open a new terminal in VS Code and navigate to the solution folder (the SharePointSSOComponent folder).
 Run the following commands:

     ```shell
     npm install